Posted September 13, 2017

 After pausing our energy in the 50 states series to devote full attention to hurricanes Harvey and Irma, we resume today with Wisconsin.
 More to follow in the next few weeks.
 The full series is archived here.

-Today, the Harley-Davidson brand is synonymous with something that’s more than transportation.
-It involves a way of thinking – indeed, for many, a life philosophy.
-Milwaukee remains at the heart of this story, home to the Harley-Davidson headquarters and the Harley-Davidson Museum, which houses more than 450 motorcycles and artifacts.
+This American legacy was born in Milwaukee, Wis., in 1903 with William Harley and Arthur Davidson, and from their prototype in a small wooden shed, the Harley-Davidson brand has grown into a modern lifestyle.
+And today, Milwaukee remains at the heart of this legacy, as home to the Harley-Davidson headquarters and the Harley-Davidson Museum, which houses more than 450 motorcycles and artifacts.

 Riding in Style

-When it comes to a true thrill ride, choosing the right accessories for safety, style and comfort can be as important as deciding between the Harley Street Rod™ or the Honda RC213V-S™.
-In fact, motorcycle accessories are so popular that Harley-Davidson sold $842 million in parts and accessories last year.
-To ensure safety and durability, these accessories often depend on energy.
+When it comes to the thrill of the ride, choosing the right accessories for safety, style and comfort can be as important as your decision between the Harley Street Rod™ or the Honda RC213V-S™.
+In fact, motorcycle accessories are so popular that Harley-Davidson sold $842 million in parts and accessories in 2016.
+But to ensure safety and durability, these accessories often depend on energy.

-A biker’s style often involves staying cool, safe and comfortable as the revved engine heats up.
-Seasoned bikers cover up from head to toe to shield themselves from the sun.
-Lightweight, breathable and ventilated clothing made from petroleum-derived nylon mesh allows greater comfort.
-Gloves, jackets and pants often are reinforced with Kevlar fiber to provide improved tear and abrasion resistance that helps keep bikers safe.
+And a biker’s summer style is big part of staying cool, safe and comfortable as the revved engine heats up.
+Seasoned bikers cover up from head to toe during the summer months to shield themselves from the summer sun and the hot air.
+Lightweight, breathable and ventilated clothing made from petroleum-derived nylon mesh keeps you cool so you can focus on the road ahead.
+While gloves, jackets and pants are often reinforced with Kevlar fiber to provide improved tear and abrasion resistance that keeps bikers safe.

 A Souped-up Hog

 A bike’s bells and whistles are an important part of the ride.
-For long jaunts, it’s critical to keep one’s hindquarters happy with a supportive seat.
+And for long summer jaunts, it’s critical to keep your hindquarters happy with a supportive seat.
 Most seat padding is made with polyurethane foam and covered in vinyl made from salt and crude oil.
-The Harley-Davidson Super Reach Solo Seat™ keeps a rider close to the controls and feet reaching the pavement.
-If a friend is along for the ride, they might appreciate the Chopped Tour-Oak Backrest Pads™ for support.
+The Harley-Davidson Super Reach Solo Seat™ ensures you’re close to the controls and your feet reach the pavement.
+But if you’re taking a friend on a ride, they might appreciate the Chopped Tour-Oak Backrest Pads™ for support.

-Anyone who’s ever hit the open road at night knows the benefits of a quality windshield.
-There’s an essentiality to keeping the dragon flies, mosquitos and moths out of your teeth, not to mention rocks that fly up when sharing the road with trucks and cars.
-Windshields such as the Ventilator King Size Detachable™ and general replacement windshield are made from hard-coated polycarbonate, a thermoplastic derived from either petroleum or natural gas.
+Any biker that’s ever hit the open road on a summer night knows the benefits of a quality windshield.
+It keeps the dragon flies, mosquitos and moths out of your face and can protect you from rocks that fly up when you’re sharing the road with trucks and cars.
+These windshields, such as the Ventilator King Size Detachable™ and general replacement windshields, are made from hard-coated polycarbonate, a thermoplastic derived from either petroleum or natural gas.

-Don’t forget about the tires.
-The tread, the outer layer of the tire, is made of rubber that helps keep bikers safe around hairpin turns.
+Finally, don’t forget about the tires.
+The tread, outer layer of the tire, is made of rubber that helps to keeps bikers safe around those hairpin turns through the mountains.
 Most of the current rubber used for tires is a blend of natural and petroleum-based synthetic rubber.

 From Sea to Shining Sea

 The iconic motorcycle adventure across the nation has become almost as American as apple pie.
-The 2,900-mile journey is fueled by a combination of gasoline and the passion of a wildly loyal community of thrill-seekers.
-From humble beginnings in Milwaukee 114 years ago to motorcycling’s modern allure, energy has been there for the ride.
+This 2,900-mile journey is fueled by a combination of gasoline and the passion of a wildly loyal community of thrill-seekers.
+And from humble beginnings in Milwaukee some 114 years ago, to its modern draw, energy has been there all along, keeping the Harley-Davidson tradition cruising forward, whether you’re riding one or not.

 ABOUT THE AUTHOR